-a.
+d.
 Depth and length of pipe for each building connection insta alled during construction. e.
-As-built location and elevations of all types of sidewalks, cu trees or plantings, driveway openings, guide rail, traffic s and protective fence; f.
-Profile sheets showing existing and finished roadway or roadway centerline grades at every 50-foot interval and at a points.
-For all underground utilities, the Profile sheets simulaterials, top of frame and invert elevations, flow lines and Ill low and high intersection hall depict pipe sizes and g.
-Dimensions of major features, such as width of roadway a radius, etc.; nd sidewalk, cul-de-sac h.
-Locations of all drainage structures together with top or headwall elevations, invert elevations, underdrains, and rip at drainage outlets; i.
-As-built topography of detention basins, including top of binlet and outlet structures and elevations of spillway; perm elevations, inverts of j.
-As-built location of water mains, water services, curb boxe s, valve boxes, hydrants; k.
-As-built locations of all underground utilities (i.e. electric, gas, telephone, and cable) as well as all above ground utility transformer pads, manholes, junction boxes, vaults (with dimensions) and hand holes; I. Lot numbers and street addresses; m.
-Volume and page of all easements conveyed to the Town of Avon; ( When there is a discrepancy between the design and as-built information, both the design and as-built information shall be presented, with the design information being crossed out with a single thin, but distinguishable, line, or other appropriate means of designating it as being superseded without rendering the information as unreadable.
-Note: All annotation is to be printed at a minimum size of 0.08" tall and is to be clearly legible with no overwrites by features, leaders or other obstructions.
-It is recommended that annotation for as-built features be prepared at a larger size than that for proposed features to clearly differentiate them.
-It is also recommended that line-work for as-built features be thicker and/or proposed features, and screening be used further clarify as I PREPA Affix P.E.
-Stamp and Seal ) (Signa ature) Date: 1
+As-built location and elevations of all types of sidewalks, trees or plantings, driveway openings, guide rail, traffic signotective fence; f.
+Profile sheets showing existing and finished roadway center centerline grades at every 50-foot interval and at all low an all underground utilities, the Profile sheets shall depict pip frame and invert elevations, flow lines and slopes of pipe; d high intersection points.
+For g.
+Dimensions of major features, such as width of roadway an etc.; d sidewalk, cul-de-sac radius, h.
+Locations of all drainage structures together with top of frar elevations, invert elevations, underdrains, and riprap splas outlets; i.
+As-built topography of detention basins, including top of be and outlet structures and elevations of spillway; erm elevations, inverts of inlet ! j.
+As-built location of water mains, water services, curb boxe es, valve boxes, hydrants; k.
+As-built locations of all underground utilities (i.e. electric, gwell as all above ground utility transformer pads, manhole dimensions) and hand holes; l.
+Lot numbers and street addresses; m.
+Volume and page of all easements conveyed to the Town of Avon; and out it as Note: A o fe as-b with a bein all anno verwri eatures also uilt in a sing sun otation tes by recon a discrepancy between the design and as-built information shall be presented, with the design in gle thin, but distinguishable, line, or other appropria perseded without rendering the information as union is to be printed at a minimum size of 0.07" tall and is a features, leaders or other obstructions.
+It is recommended or prepared at a larger size than that for proposed features to the mmended that line-work for as-built features be thicker as a screening be used further clarify as-built vs. proposed. formation being crossed ate means of designating readable. to be clearly legible with no ed that annotation for as-built clearly differentiate them.
+It PLAN PR REPAF RER (L.S.): Affix P.E.
+Stamp and Seal (Printed n name) (Signature e) Date: -

-FIGURE 7C TOWN OF AVON AS-BUILT CHECKLIST FOR COMMERCIAL SITE PLANS FEBRUARY 8, 2022
+FIGURE 7C TOWN OF AVON AS-BUILT CHECKLIST FOR COMMERCIAL SITE PLANS JANUARY 18, 2023